-When the Council set the budget for 2023/24, budget gaps were forecast of £19m in 2024/25, £63m in 2025/26 and £75m in 2026/27.
-The most significant driver of these gaps was inflation, which accounted for £65m of the total over the three-year period, followed by new burdens and other cost pressures of £45m and then demographic growth of £25m.
-There were no assumptions made about future levels of Council Tax in arriving at the forecast budget gaps for 2024/25 and later years.
+When the Council set the budget for 2024/25, budget gaps were forecast of £22m in 2025/26, £23m in 2026/27 and £51m in 2027/28.
+The most significant driver of these gaps is inflation, which accounts for £72m of the total over the three-year period, followed by new burdens and other cost pressures of £77m.
+No assumptions are made about future levels of Council Tax in arriving at the forecast budget gaps for 2025/26 and later years.

-Some progress has been made towards balancing the budget over the medium-term.
-New savings of £48m have already been identified in the medium-term, which are reflected in the forecast budget gaps referenced above.
-Work will continue throughout 2023/24 to identify proposals to close the remainder of the funding gap.
+Some progress has already been made towards balancing the budget over the medium-term.
+New savings of £69m have been identified in the medium-term to 2027/28, which are reflected in the forecast budget gaps referenced above.

+Work will continue throughout 2024/25, including through our Whole Council Transformation programme, to identify proposals to close the remainder of the funding gap.